At Yale, Kavanaugh stayed out of debates at a time of many

 "You meet people who say, 'I'm going to be a senator someday,'" but Kavanaugh wasn't one of them, says Chris Munnelly, one of his Delta Kappa Epsilon fraternity brothers.

-He tried out for the varsity basketball team and didn't make the cut, but then-coach Tom Brennan still remembers being struck by the freshman's "wonderfully pleasant," upbeat demeanor.
-Kavanaugh went on to play two years on the JV, plus intramural basketball, football and softball and pickup hoops at the campus gym with other students and locals from surrounding New Haven, Connecticut.
+Kavanaugh tried out for the varsity basketball team and didn't make the cut.
+He went on to play two years on the JV, plus intramural basketball, football and softball and pickup hoops.

-An unselfish point guard, Kavanaugh was someone the best varsity players wanted on their teams during pre-season pickup games because of his "calm smarts and work ethic," said Dino Ewing, a teammate and close friend.
-And he always had his teammates' backs, said Ewing, who recalled the roughly 6-foot-tall Kavanaugh immediately stepping up to take on a taller player on defense after Ewing got knocked down one game.

-A few years after graduation, he and Kavanaugh decided to race each other in a half-marathon.
-Ewing ran track in high school and thought it wouldn't be a competition.
-But Kavanaugh ended up winning by a half-hour and went on to run marathons, Ewing said.

-Kavanaugh also wrote about basketball and other sports for the Yale Daily News.
-Then-sports editor Dan Levy said Kavanaugh's drafts were dry, but thorough, and editors "were very happy to have someone reliable covering a big sport like basketball."
+He also wrote about basketball and other sports for the Yale Daily News.

-Kavanaugh went on to become an editor on the notes committee of the Yale Law Journal, and in 1989 wrote his own note in which he argued that courts should ensure the defense is present to hear prosecutors' explanations for objecting to certain jurors.

 Still, Kavanaugh's time at Yale wasn't all sports and studying.
 He made it to his share of campus parties, friends said, and joined social circles heavy on athletes, tradition and male bonding.

 Fraternities had dwindled at Yale in the 1960s, and no frat houses remained on campus by the time Kavanaugh arrived in fall 1983.
-But fraternities would begin growing again during his Yale years, partly due to a crackdown on underage drinking at big campus-sponsored bashes as Connecticut's drinking age rose, according to Yale Daily News stories at the time.
+But fraternities would begin growing again during his Yale years.

 Members say Kavanaugh could hold his own in meetings where guys jostled to crack the funniest joke, but he also was thoughtful toward younger members.

-But it also made a frat-style social splash, holding a toga party, reviving a beer-drinking competition that college officials had banned from campus, and dispatching pledges it called "buttholes" around campus to wave a flag consisting of women's underwear, sing while standing on dining-hall tables and race around trying to capture one of the brothers, according to Yale Daily News articles and photos from the time.
+But it also made a frat-style social splash, holding a toga party, a beer-drinking competition, and dispatching pledges it called "buttholes" around campus to wave a flag consisting of women's underwear, sing while standing on dining-hall tables and race around trying to capture one of the brothers, according to Yale Daily News articles and photos from the time.

 The year after Kavanaugh graduated, the fraternity was embroiled in racial controversy after a black sophomore said he was barred from a party at DKE's new off-campus house because of his race.

-Students were split, too, over "senior societies," which have operated with varying degrees of status and mystery at Yale for over 180 years.

-Long-established societies such the storied and secretive as Skull and Bones — which counts President William Howard Taft and both Presidents Bush among past members — boasted windowless buildings known as "tombs," shrouded in an atmosphere of rumor and ritual.

-Truth and Courage, founded around the late 1970s, had no building of its own, and membership wasn't exactly a secret: Kavanaugh listed it in his yearbook.
+Unlike other societies — such as Skull and Bones — membership wasn't exactly a secret: Kavanaugh listed it in his yearbook.

-Like Skull and Bones and some other senior societies, Truth and Courage was then all-male, though others already admitted both men and women.

-Oxley was a member the year before Kavanaugh, when a dozen seniors met at a member's off-campus apartment.
-Mostly athletes, they convened Thursdays for dinner and often a stop at a local bar, and Sundays to dine and hear a member give his bio, said Oxley, who played hockey.
+The group of mostly athletes would meet for dinner or a drink at a bar, said Dwyane Oxley, a pal and member the year before Kavanaugh.

 Kavanaugh has kept up with his undergraduate class, participating last year in a 30th reunion panel discussion on free speech, race and "living history" at Yale.

-He remains particularly close to his law school housemates, who get together once a year to do things like watch baseball spring training, go sailing or hang out at someone's house.
+He remains particularly close to his law school housemates, who get together once a year.
 And being a Supreme Court nominee doesn't give him a free pass to skip this year's trip, friends say.

 "He's a little notorious for showing up for 24 hours or less but has sometimes gone to great lengths to do that," said one of the housemates, Jim Brochin.
 "So I'm guessing that he'll make it."